hxtree/galaxyops/libraries/mock-factory/README.md

 less then ideal due to special tsc requirements and compiled code being type agnostic.

-Class validator decorators are ideal for this repository as decorators are already used for validation and object mapping.
+Using class validator decorators and schema are ideal for this repository as decorators are already used for validation and object mapping.
 Mock data should be valid and meet class validator requirements.
 If a class validator requires a string length mock data should meet that requirement.
 New decorators are easy to add.
 It is for these reasons decorators were choosen.

 ## Documentation